molecularmodelinglab/plantain/README.md

 ```bash
 python -m analysis.model_comparison
 ```
-This will print out all the the metrics used in the paper.
+This will print out all the metrics used in the paper.
 It also saves more comprehensive metrics to `outputs/model_comparison_test.csv`.